gantry/docs/pages/01.gantry5/05.advanced/07.css-js-twig/docs.md

 ## Load CSS / JS in Gantry 5.3+

-Starting from Gantry 5.3 there is a new and better way to add Javascript and CSS files.
+Starting from Gantry 5.3 there is a new, better way to add Javascript and CSS files.

 Load JavaScript framework (just Javascript, CSS needs to be loaded manually by you):